socketsupply/unionstudio.app/README.md

 ![screenshot](screenshot.png)

-You can also evaluate multiple scripts in tandem.
-The text in the editor is split on `\n\n\n` (three new lines).
-The evaluated result will be positioned (approximately) accross from the source.
+Includes a dark mode and a document window to play with.

 ![docwindow](document.png)

-Includes a dark mode and a document window to play with.

 # TODO
 Needs an icon.